-Air fresheners and plug-ins can cause something called indoor air pollution.
+Many air fresheners and plug-ins (like Wallflowers or Glade) can cause indoor air pollution.
 Many people don’t know that indoor air pollution can actually be worse than outdoor air pollution!
 Since, according to the Environmental Protection Agency (EPA), we spend around 90% of our lifetime indoors, indoor air quality is an important aspect of our homes to consider.

 Are Plug-In Air Fresheners Toxic?

-According to MADE SAFE®, the organization that has helmed America’s first nontoxic product seal, traditional air fresheners can include the following less-than-desirable chemicals:
+According to MADE SAFE®, the organization that has helped America’s first non-toxic product seal, traditional air fresheners can include the following less-than-desirable chemicals:

 Formaldehyde: That same liquid used to preserve animals seen in biology classes makes its way into air fresheners and other household products.
 Also known for its industrial germicide and fungicide properties, the National Cancer Institute lists it as a carcinogen.

-Xylene: This chemical has a sweet scent that naturally occurs in petroleum and coal and can be found in aviation fuel, gasoline, and cigarette smoke.
+Xylene: This sweet scent naturally occurs in petroleum and coal and can be found in aviation fuel, gasoline, and cigarette smoke.
 It is often found together with benzene, toluene, and ethylbenzene to group together what’s known as “BTEX” chemicals.

 One 2011 study in Environmental Health Perspectives tested 25 different home products that included air fresheners and detected an astounding 133 different VOCs.
 Close to half the products generated at least one of 24 carcinogenic pollutants.
-You can read more about VOCs here.
+You can read more about volatile organic compounds (VOCs) here.

 Air Freshener Poisoning Symptoms

-Air fresheners can bring about a number of health concerns, whether they’re inhaled, make contact with the skin, or are ingested.
-These poisoning symptoms can either take place over the long-term (when breathed in or touch the skin) or in the short-term (if they’re swallowed).
-They can include:
+Air fresheners can bring about several health concerns, whether inhaled, make contact with the skin, or ingested.
+These poisoning symptoms can either take place over the long or short term.
+Some of the more acute symptoms can include: